-- Enter your home without 24 hours prior notice, unless it is an emergency.
+• Enter your home without 48 hours prior notice, unless it is an emergency.

 - Change the locks.

 - Cut off the gas, water or electricity supply.

 - Tamper with your mail or possessions.

 - Threaten you verbally or physically.

 If you suspect your landlord might be behaving illegally, or are struggling to negotiate with your landlord, let lain (helphub@) know as soon as possible.
-You are also entitled to help from Fife Council.
+You are also entitled to help from the town council.

-TOP TIP MAKE SURE TO KEEP A COPY OF ANY CORRESPONDENCE YOU SEND TO YOUR LANDLORD, OR ANY COMMUNICATION THAT YOU RECEIVE.
+MAKE SURE TO KEEP A COPY OF ANY CORRESPONDENCE YOU SEND TO YOUR LANDLORD, OR ANY COMMUNICATION THAT YOU RECEIVE.